Expanders and Implants Chicago, IL

 - Grafting and other techniques to create a nipple and areola

-This procedure can be done in one stage (direct to implant reconstruction) or in two stages (tissue expander first followed by implant).
-In general, reconstruction with implants following either route has the fewest scars, and is the least invasive of all the breast reconstruction surgery options.
+This procedure can be performed by your breast surgeon in one stage (direct to implant reconstruction) or in two stages (tissue expander first followed by implant).
+In general, reconstruction with implants following either route has the fewest scars and is the least invasive of all the breast reconstruction surgery options.
 This type of reconstruction may also involve the use of Alloderm, an acellular dermal matrix used to support the pocket created for the implant or tissue expander.

 A tissue expander is a balloon placed at the time of the mastectomy and adds about 1 hour of extra surgery time.
 This procedure usually entails one day in the hospital.
 During follow up office appointments, the expander is gradually filled with salt water until you have reached your desired size.
 When chemotherapy and/or radiation therapy (if necessary) are completed, the expander is removed and the permanent implant placed.
 This takes about one hour and is done on an outpatient basis.